iiab/iiab/roles/jupyterhub/README.md

    ![Delete user button for each user](delete-user.png)

    If there is a confirmation dialog, confirm the deletion.
-This will also log the user out if they were currently running.
+This will also log the user out, if they were currently running.

 4. Re-create the user whose password needs resetting, on this same screen.